-This county map tool helps you determine “What county is this address in” and “What county do I live in” quickly and easily.
-To find a county for a specific address just type the address into the “Search places” box above the map.
+This county map tool helps you determine “What county is this address in” and “What county do I live in” simply by typing the address into the “Search places” box above the map.

 Quick Tips for using this County Lines map tool